Last Updated on: 8th October 2023, 07:48 pm

 A deep clean every 2-3 weeks is recommended.
 A deep clean is where you remove and replace the bedding and sanitize the tortoise’s enclosure, bowls, rocks, and hides.

 Some owners put a plastic cover at the bottom of the enclosure to make cleaning and bedding removal easier.
-If the plastic’s damaged, you can bin and replace it.
+If the plastic is damaged, you can bin and replace it.

-While you only have to deep clean every few weeks, you can perform regular spot cleans.
+While you only have to clean the enclosure every few weeks, you can perform regular spot cleans.
 This involves removing poop to prevent harmful bacteria and keep out bugs.

 Avoid bedding materials that cause impaction, and find one that allows the tortoise to burrow.
 Topsoil is good, but you might want to mix it with other materials to provide the optimal environment.